jrin771/Everything-LLMs-And-Robotics/PR Guide.md

 ## WHY PULL REQUESTS?
 In other repositories, such as [awesome-cv](https://github.com/jbhuang0604/awesome-computer-vision) there is the option for email, but I chose to not do that to ensure that every update is treated the same (equity) and so that every update is in one place (organization and efficiency).

+Currently I can guarantee that within 5 business days your pull request will be approved IF it meets requirements.
+I am actively working to get this down to 3 and then 1 business day.

 ## I WANT TO ADD A
 - [Paper](#paper)
 - [Project Demo](#project-demo)